Introducing Mulanje Mission Hospital

 +31 (0)20 7701341, evenings.

 In addition to our monthly support, we hold a yearly benefit concert to raise funds for a specific project to improve conditions at the hospital.
-We’ve raised funds for the renovation of the Children’s ward, modernisation of the Labour ward, improvements to the Men’s ward, installing solar panels, improving water supply and sanitation, improving the antenatal ward and improving the laboratory services.
+We’ve raised funds for the following projects:

-On December the 8th 2016 our church was packed for a Victorian Christmas Evening organised to supporting the fundraising for improving the laboratory services at the Mulanje Mission Hospital..
+The 2016 benefit event was a Victorian Christmas Evening organised to supporting the fundraising for improving the laboratory services at the Mulanje Mission Hospital.
 It was a great success and everyone got into the Christmas spirit by enjoying food and drink, shopping at the festive market stalls, and listening to seasonal music.
 And the master storyteller, Ashley Ramsden, gave a joyous (but scary) retelling of Charles Dickens’ “A Christmas Carol”.

-More information about these and other projects can be found in the Mulanje Mission Hospital reports.
+More information about the projects can be found in the Mulanje Mission Hospital reports.

 Do also have a look at the Mulanje Mission Hospital’s own website.